JakobHavtorn/vseq/README.md

 ## Implementation suggestions
 - [ ] Method or class to define and build `Dataloader`s with proper defaults e.g. `pin_memory == True`.
+- [ ] A class to save and keep track of e.g. the top `k` best models and update based on some metric/score.

 ## Resources